Rental management in Mersin

 Forproperties with izin belgesi, a registration regime for residents similar to that for tourist accommodation applies.

-This format is for owners who want
+This format is for owners in Mersin who want

-- get a higher returnthan with an annual lease
+• get a higher returnthan with an annual lease

-- use your property for personal purposes for several months a year.
+• use your property for personal purposes for several months a year.

 The typical tenant stay is 2-3 months.
 The rent varies depending on the season.
 The apartment must be furnished like a hotel: furniture, dishes, linens, and appliances.
 The apartment must be prepared according to INCOME MERSIN's.